alex-ong/NESTrisSharpener/README.md

 ![image](https://github.com/alex-ong/NESTrisSharpener/raw/master/calibration.png)
 # setup_mode
-tick this to set calibration up. when you are done, untick it.
+This is ticked by default, to set calibration up. when you are done, untick it.

 # Field
 This section defines where your field is.
 Values range from 0 to 256.
 You can use fractions of pixels.